swasc/karstolution/README.md

    The example script writes results to `output.csv`.

 5. Run the example notebooks in `karstolution/notebook`.
 If you haven't run Jupyter notebooks before, [these instructions](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/) might be a useful start.

-# Online demo

-A demonstration run is [available via Binder](https://mybinder.org/v2/gh/agriff86/karstolution/master?filepath=notebooks%2Fexample2.ipynb).
-Binder is a free service, so this runs much slower than installing locally and may be unavailable in times of high demand.

 # Configuration File